nationalparkservice/acoustic_discovery/README.md

 ### Author

-This library and the associated listening models were created by [Cameron Summers](mailto:scaubrey84@gmail.com) who is a researcher in machine learning and artificial intelligence located in the San Francisco Bay Area.
+This library and the associated listening models were created by [Cameron Summers](mailto:cameron@lightenai.com), who is a researcher in machine learning and artificial intelligence located in the San Francisco Bay Area.
+He founded [Lighten A.I.](http://www.lightenai.com), which focuses on bringing the benefits of artificial intelligence to industries outside of Silicon Valley.

 ### Usage